 Naper Settlement is an outdoor 19th-century history museum that serves northeastern Illinois as a unique educational and cultural resource.
 The village tells the story of how life changed throughout the 19th century for the people of northern Illinois in towns such as Naperville.

 During this era, Naper's Settlement was transformed from a pioneer outpost in 1831 to a bustling turn-of-the-century community.
-Through its costumed interpreters and 30 historic buildings located on the 13-acre grounds, history is brought to life with educational and hands-on activities for 360,000 visitors each year.
+Through its costumed interpreters and 30 historic buildings located on the 13-acre grounds, history is brought to life with educational and hands-on activities for thousands of visitors each year.

 Established in 1969, Naper Settlement, through a management agreement with the City of Naperville, operates under the direction and governance of the Naperville Heritage Society, whose mission is to “document, preserve and interpret the community life of Naperville, Illinois, including, but not limited to the social, political and business history."